German Football Association: 1900 to 1933

 The DFB (Deutscher Fußball-Bund) was founded on 28 January 1900 in Leipzig by representatives of 86 clubs.
 The vote held to establish the association was 62:22 in favour (84 votes).
 Some delegates present represented more than one club, but may have voted only once.
 Other delegates present did not carry their club's authority to cast a ballot.
 Ferdinand Hueppe, the representative of DFC Prague, was named its first president.
 The DFB consolidated the large number of state-based German regional competitions in play for a single recognized national title for the season 1902/03.
 Germans were not present in Paris when FIFA was founded by seven nations in May 1904, but by the time the FIFA statutes came into effect on 1 September, Germany had also joined by telegram as the eighth nation.
 The German national team played its first game in 1908.

-Before 1914, the German Empire was much larger than today's Germany, comprising Alsace-Lorraine and the eastern provinces.
+Before 1914, the German Empire was much larger than today's Germany, comprising Alsace-Lorraine, North Schleswig and the eastern provinces.
 The borders of the regional associations were drawn according to suitable railway connections.
 Also, teams based in Bohemia, then part of Austria-Hungary, were eligible, as they were German Football clubs and thus considered German.
 Thus, a German team from Prague was runner-up in the German championship.
 On the other hand, clubs of the Danish minority in Northern Schleswig refused to join the DFB.
 This area after World War I voted to join Denmark.
 Due to border changes imposed by the Treaty of Versailles, the DFB had to adapt its structure.
 The Saarland, Danzig, and the Memelland were detached from Germany and East Prussia was cut off from the main part by the Polish Corridor.